 Will time course on one TF tell us if we need time course on all TFs or help define a subset of time-points?

+No, we might need to try two extreme time course points and see if the target information changes a lot.
+If not, then maybe no need to do intermediates.
+Data-driven experimentation.

 Ying needs fine scale time course on TFs to use the Aviv Regev method (What time points does she need)?

 Problems with overexpression and off target gene activation